Data Trust Engineering — Build Trust in Data & AI

 Data Trust Engineering (DTE) is a community-driven movement that helps data teams build trusted, data and AI-ready systems through practical engineering patterns and open-source collaboration.
 Born from the Data Trust Engineering Manifesto, DTE offers actionable frameworks to certify data and pipelines by use case, risk, and value—blending DataOps principles with hands-on implementation across cloud and hybrid environments.

 Our vendor-neutral community shares tools, patterns, and real-world experience to make trust measurable and repeatable.
-The first artifact, the DTE Trust Dashboard, demonstrates real-time data and AI trust monitoring—with more community-built tools on the way.
-Join us, contribute on GitHub, and be part of the #DTERevolution.
+The initial artifacts include the DTE Trust Dashboard for real-time monitoring, 19 practical patterns with code covering everything from data quality to AI safety, and EMM 2.0 metadata management tools—with more community-built solutions on the way.
+Join us, contribute on GitHub, and be part of the #DataTrustCommunity.

 The Evolution of Data Governance